USRSA Certification Program

 You can service a player with a sore arm by: lowering tension, using a “softer” or multifilament string or natural gut, using a thinner string, checking and possibly altering grip size, adding a softer grip, possibly adding weight to the frame (to dissipate shock) and finally, encourage them to restring often enough.
 Many players pride themselves on not restringing for a year or more, believing the only time to restring is when a string breaks!
 Inform your customers about strings losing their resilience, requiring they do more work with their arm.
 Most are only aware of strings losing tension over time (which can lead to a loss of control), but explaining the loss of performance will provide further incentive for a player to restring.

 The term “synthetic gut” no longer carries much meaning.
 It does not mean that a string has a specific construction or playability characteristics like natural gut.
 It simply means the string is made of synthetic fibers.
 Most synthetic strings are constructed of nylon in a variety of ways to modify playability and durability.
 Some claim to duplicate natural gut’s resilience (providing maximum power and feel) at a fraction of the cost.
 Synthetic strings tend to be easier to install than natural gut.
 When stringing with natural gut, it’s important to avoid kinking the string as this could cause premature breakage.
 Elasticity refers to a strings ability to return to its original shape and condition after ball contact.
 Typically, elasticity will govern a string’s ability to return energy to the ball.
 Elongation is the measure of a string’s elasticity and is closely related to the power potential of a string.
 It also is a measure of a string’s ability to absorb incoming ball shock during impact.
 All things being equal, the greater a string’s elongation, the greater its ability to absorb incoming ball shock.
+Elongation can be used to compare strings of different materials, gauges and constructions.
+But, when comparing the elongation of different strings, make sure they are both pulled at the same tension.
 Generally, multifilament strings with no center core have the greatest elongation of nylon strings.
 As a result of this characteristic, some multifilament strings lose tension faster than center core constructed strings.
-Pre-stretching can reduce short term tension loss or “creep” and some manufacturers recommend pre-stretching for this reason.
+Pre-stretching can reduce short-term tension loss or “creep” and some manufacturers recommend pre-stretching for this reason.
 It also helps reduce the string’s tendency to re-coil during the stringing process, making handling easier.

 Dynamic resilience of a stringbed will determine how well it can deform (absorb energy), return upon ball impact and provide the greatest energy return.
 The more dynamically resilient the string (or string plane), the greater the deformation and therefore the greater the energy return.
 Over a period of time and play, string tends to lose the ability to conform to its original shape, gradually imparting a different feel to the racquet and ultimately playing “dead.”